Becoming an Uber Driver In London

 Before You Start Driving For Uber

 You will need to attend another Uber session before they can activate your Uber account.
 Be prepared to go for an orientation session with Uber – an employee will run a presentation.
-You don’t have to have a car at this point – this is simply orientational about how Uber works, expected behavior, customer service tips and lots of common sense stuff expected of you as a Uber driver.
+You don’t have to have a car at this point – this is simply orientational about how Uber works, expected behaviour, customer service tips and lots of common sense stuff expected of you as a Uber driver.
 They will take a photo of you which will be used as your profile picture on your Uber account.
 You will need to bring your driving license and your private hire license when attending so they can scan and upload them for you.

 Once you complete all the steps above you are free to look for a vehicle or get your licensed.
-If you already have a vehicle and you are sure it is on the Uber accepted vehicle list you can call TfL to schedule an appointment yo get your car certified.
+If you already have a vehicle and you are sure it is on the Uber accepted vehicle list you can call TfL to schedule an appointment to get your car certified.
 You will need to bring a recent MOT (within two weeks) and a valid private hire insurance certificate.
 The test costs £100, and it is done on the spot – you will receive your badge at the end of the examination if everything went well.
 Remember, you can’t have a new PCO license if your vehicle is older than five years.
 You can drive older cars only if they have been previously certified as a PCO vehicle.
 The current Uber accepted registration is 59 or newer.

 What Car Can You Use For Uber In London?